Landlord harassment: Landlord entering the unit

 Once an individual has rented an apartment, they have legal possession of it for the duration of their tenancy.
-The landlord must give the tenant reasonable notice before he can enter the tenant's private home.

 Originally, in an agricultural society, the law expected the landlord to rent the property to a tenant and then leave the tenant alone.
 It gave the landlord no right of access, but also no responsibility for repairs.
 The modern urban tenancy, especially in a multi-unit building with many building-wide systems, has forced that law to change.
 The landlord now has an obligation to make repairs and gets a right of access for that purpose.
 But that does not supersede the tenant's rights to privacy and to "quiet enjoyment" of the premises.